How to Become a Marine Parachute Rigger

-Marine Corps Parachute Riggers (MOS 0451)– also known as Airborne and Air Delivery Specialists – receive a wide variety of skilled training to perform airborne (parachute drop) operations of personnel, equipment/gear, as well as equipment recovery operations using various slings and equipment securing gear.
+Parachute riggers, also known as airborne and air delivery specialists, undergo a wide range of training to perform parachute drop operations of personnel, equipment, and gear.
+They also are trained in equipment recovery operations using various slings and equipment securing gear.

 Type of MOS: PMOS